 People who do not show symptoms may still be able to spread COVID-19.
 A face covering can help prevent you from spreading COVID-19 to other people, so you should wear one whenever you leave the home.

-When adopting policies related to face coverings and social distancing, bars and restaurants must offer reasonable accommodations to customers with disabilities and should follow the guidance of the NYC Commission on Human Rights for Public Accommodations Protections.
+When adopting policies related to face coverings and social distancing, businesses must offer reasonable accommodations to customers with disabilities and should follow the guidance of the NYC Commission on Human Rights for Public Accommodations Protections.

 What if I am unable to make a mandatory appointment for unemployment insurance, cash benefits, etc. because I am feeling unwell and/or must take care of a family member that is unwell?